Overview

 Edgar Allan Poe’s The Raven is a narrative poem first published in 1845 that unfolds as a bereaved lover, mourning his lost Lenore, is visited by a mysterious raven late at night.
 The bird speaks a single word—nevermore—intensifying the man's grief over lost love.
 Through vivid and melancholic language, Poe crafts a Gothic atmosphere, exploring themes of despair, the descent into madness, and the relentless sorrow of a broken heart.
 The Raven remains an enduring classic, celebrated for the psychological depth it brings to the exploration of sorrow and the mysteries of the afterlife.

-Read a plot summary, an analysis of the speaker, and explanations of important quotes from The Raven.
+Read the free full text, the full poem summary, an in-depth analysis of the speaker, and explanations of important quotes from The Raven.

 Upgrade to PLUS and get instant access to all the study tools